Some toy models of self-organized criticality in percolation: Proof of case ( ii ) of theorem

-Once we have established the lower bound for~$Z_n$ (lemma~\ref{Mn_lemme_minoration_Z_n}) and the results of exponential decay in the subcritical (lemma~\ref{Mn_majo_souscritique}) and supercritical phases (lemma~\ref{Mn_majo_surcritique}), the proof of the second case of theorem~\ref{thm_clusters_convergence} is identical to the proof for the model with~$C_{max}$, which is given in detail in section~\ref{section_Cmax_preuve_resultat}.
+follow from our lower bound on~$Z_n$ (lemma~\ref{Mn_lemme_minoration_Z_n}) and from the results of exponential decay in the subcritical (lemma~\ref{Mn_majo_souscritique}) and supercritical phases (lemma~\ref{Mn_majo_surcritique}).
+To obtain the lower bound, we go back to our computation~(\ref{munsurexact}) to write